Estimated reading time: 7 minutes

 A friend can undoubtedly be a part of your support system, but they’re far from the only factor.
 Professional contact or acquaintance can be a part of a healthy support system.
 So can family or even a romantic partner.

-In a professional sense, your support system can play an essential role in your career growth.
+Your support system can play an essential role in your career growth in a professional sense.
 The right support system can help you find new opportunities and connect with influential people.

 Why Do I Need a Support System?